Wortham Independent School District: 1930s

 In keeping with the state policy of annexation and consolidation, New Hope and McLeod School Districts were added to the Wortham School District after 1927.
 Students from Rushing and Mt.
 Nebo schools who chose, were allowed to attend the Wortham Schools beginning the 1936 school year.
 (Wortham ISD Board minutes, July 13, 1936) By 1948, both schools had fully consolidated.
 Tehuancana Valley and Currie schools were added in 1939.
 About this same time, Harmony Hill also joined the Wortham schools.
 In 1941, Shanks School consolidated with Kirvin, and in 1949, Kirvin Schools consolidated with Wortham, giving a total of 115 sqmi in the district.
 (Freestone County Deed Records.)
 When the Richland ISD closed in the late 1960s, its students were drawn into the Corsicana ISD; however, because of the location, Wortham ISD stated they would not run buses to the Richland community, but would accept any student without charge.
 (Wortham ISD School Board minutes, Sept.
 18, 1963.)

 Clara Lucas Benton, 1938 graduate of Currie, stated that in 1927 a white duplex home was brought into town and served as the first grade building.
 This building was located on the west side of the elementary school.
 The first grade teachers at that time were Mrs. T. E. Longbotham and Mrs. Elizabeth Randolf Croucen.
 Second grade class was located on the second story of the elementary building and the third grade was downstairs.
 Mrs. Benton recalls sliding down the huge curving slide leading from the second story of the elementary building to the ground during fire drills.

+On August 1, 1939, citizens of the Wortham Independent School District voted a $6,500 bond to build a gymnasium.
+In 1940, the football stadium was also erected at the cost of $9,000.
+Native sandstone from the hills of Tehuacana, Texas, was used for both projects.
+Government assistance through the Public Works Administration made both these projects possible.